bpype/blender-studio-pipeline/docs/td-guide/flamenco_setup.md

 ::: warning  Warning!
 If you followed the [TD Setup Guide](blender_setup) exactly and your project/blender executable is relative to the home folder, you must follow the below instruction.
 :::
-If you are storing your Blender executable at a relative path, consider creating a symlink to an absolute directory on each workstation, or storing a copy of Blender at an absolute directory (the same on each machine).
+If you are storing your Blender executable at a path that is different on each computer (e.g. relative to each user's home folder), consider either creating a symlink or storing a copy of Blender in a directory that is the same on each workstation.

 ### Distributing Flamenco Add-On
 On **Step 6** you will be provided with the Flamenco Add-On.
 You will need to distribute this Add-On to all machines in each project using the farm.